adelolmo/working-hours/README.md

 You can have insights about your working time.

 ### Daily
-To get an overview of the day type `whr day`:
+Use the command `whr day` to get an overview of the day:
 ```
 Total work done today: 05:27
 Finish work at 18:24
 ```

 ### Weekly
-To get an overview of the week type `whr week`:
+Use the command `whr week` to get an overview of the week:
 ```
 Total work done this week: 23:24
 Total working days: 3